DIYing trinkets and making pebble art are some of my favorite ways of spending time with my kids. Getting creative is great fun for all ages!

 Step #1: Sand the Stones

 First, you want to identify the areas of the stones that you want to glue.
-If you have trouble keeping track, marking the area with a pencil will help.
+If you have trouble keeping track, marking the areas on your rocks with a pencil will help.
 You can then proceed to clean and sand the rocks.

 Take some fine-grit sandpaper to the areas where the stones meet.
 If the stones have a lot of dirt on them, wash them off and wipe them to ensure the glue bonds the stones properly.